ormsbee/ormsbee.github.io/_posts/2015-07-28-make-your-modulestore-tests-faster.md

 Unlike `ModuleStoreTestCase`, `SharedModuleStoreTestCase` only does `ModuleStore` cleanup at the class level.
-It's meant to be employed in situations where one or a small handful of courses are initialized once, and then used in a read-only manner by many tests.
-This is a particularly common practice for LMS tests, which often create the same course over and over in their `setUp()` methods.
+It's meant to be employed in situations where one or a small handful of courses can be initialized once, and then used in a read-only manner by many tests.
+This is a particularly common practice for LMS tests, which often create the same course over and over again in their `setUp()` methods.

-I converted a few test modules to measure the rough effects.
-Keep in mind that these numbers were using Jenkins reports across a very limited set of runs, and so are exteremely rough.
+I converted a few test modules to measure the effects.
+Keep in mind that these numbers were using Jenkins reports across a very limited set of runs, and so are extremely rough.

 | File                                              | # Tests | Before  | After | Delta |
 | :------------------------------------------------ | -------:| -------:| -----:| -----:|